mitsuba-renderer/drjit/docs/reference.rst

       This flag is *enabled* by default.

-   .. autoattribute:: Symbolic
+   .. autoattribute:: SymbolicScope
       :annotation:

       ..
 For Sphinx-related technical reasons, the below comment is replicated in docstr.h.
 Please keep the two in sync when making changes.

-      This flag should not be set in user code.
-Dr.Jit sets it whenever it is capturing computation symbolically.
+      This flag is set to ``True`` when Dr.Jit is currently capturing symbolic computation.
+The flag is automatically managed and should not be updated by application code.

+      User code may query this flag to check if it is legal to perform certain operations (e.g., evaluating array contents).

+      Note that this information can also be queried in a more fine-grained manner (per variable) using the :py:attr:`drjit.ArrayBase.state` field.

    .. autoattribute:: Default
       :annotation:

-      The default set of flags.
+      The default set of optimization flags consisting of

+      - :py:attr:`drjit.JitFlag.ConstantPropagation`,
+      - :py:attr:`drjit.JitFlag.ValueNumbering`,
+      - :py:attr:`drjit.JitFlag.SymbolicLoops`,
+      - :py:attr:`drjit.JitFlag.OptimizeLoops`,
+      - :py:attr:`drjit.JitFlag.SymbolicCalls`,
+      - :py:attr:`drjit.JitFlag.MergeFunctions`,
+      - :py:attr:`drjit.JitFlag.OptimizeCalls`,
+      - :py:attr:`drjit.JitFlag.SymbolicConditionals`,
+      - :py:attr:`drjit.JitFlag.ReuseIndices`, and
+      - :py:attr:`drjit.JitFlag.AtomicReduceLocal`.

 .. autofunction:: set_flag
 .. autofunction:: flag